Transfer balance cap

 Transfer balance account debits

-Generally, a debit arises in a client's transfer balance account when the client commutes a retirement phase income stream.
+Generally, a debit arises in a member's transfer balance account when the member commutes a retirement phase income stream.

 The following amounts are debits:

-- Commutations from a retirement phase income stream
+- lump sums commuted from a retirement phase income stream.

-- this includes amounts commuted and cashed out of superannuation or commuted and rolled over.
+- includes amounts commuted and cashed out of superannuation or commuted and rolled over

 - structured settlement contributions

-- the transfer balance account debit occurs at the later of when the contribution is made or when a transfer balance account is created for a client.
+- the transfer balance account debit is generally the amount of the original contribution and is debited at the later of when the contribution is made or when a transfer balance account is created for a member

 - replenishment debits approved by the ATO.
-Replenishment debits apply in limited circumstances where the value of a client's retirement phase income stream has been impacted by:
+Replenishment debits apply in limited circumstances where the value of a member's retirement phase income stream has been impacted by:

 - fraud or dishonesty